1jour1vin

 About the estate:

-Founded by the monks of Vertheuil Abbey, the former Saint-Didier de Cantenac priory produced wine that was already renowned during the Ancien Régime.
-But it owes its fame—and its current name (the wine was then called Prieuré-Cantenac)—to Alexis Lichine.
-This famous American-Russian owner and merchant, nicknamed the "wine pope" and author of an encyclopedia of wines and spirits from around the world that served as a reference for many years, acquired the estate in 1951 and revived it.
-Owned by the Bordeaux-based Ballande group since 1999, it has 80 hectares of vines planted in the heart of the Cantenac-Margaux plateau. Étienne Charrier has been in charge of technical management since 2009.
+Founded by the monks of Vertheuil Abbey, the former Saint-Didier de Cantenac priory produced a wine that was already renowned during the Ancien Régime.
+But it owes its fame—and its current name (the estate was then known as Prieuré-Cantenac)—to Alexis Lichine.
+This famous American-Russian owner and wine merchant, nicknamed the “wine pope” and author of an *Encyclopedia of Wines and Spirits from All Countries* that served as a long-standing reference, acquired the estate in 1951 and revived it.
+Owned by the Bordeaux-based Ballande group since 1999, it comprises 80 hectares of vineyards located in the heart of the Cantenac-Margaux plateau. Étienne Charrier has been in charge of technical management since 2009.

 Robert Parker - Wine Advocate